rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

   [Normalization](#normalization)).
 - `dont-check-compiler-stderr` — Ignores stderr from the compiler.
 - `dont-check-compiler-stdout` — Ignores stdout from the compiler.
-- `compare-output-lines-by-subset` — Checks that the output contains the contents of the stored output files by lines opposed to checking for strict equality.

 UI tests run with `-Zdeduplicate-diagnostics=no` flag which disables rustc's built-in diagnostic deduplication mechanism.
 This means you may see some